 When SNIP runs for the first time on a new machine, it presents the user with a large amount of log detail which may be confusing for the first time user.
-This entry serves to sort out the major sections of the log during the start up phase and give a sense of context.
-At the end of this article are some key steps you will want to take to configure SNIP to meet your own needs.
+This entry serves to sort out the major sections of the log during the start up phase and give a new user a sense of context.
+At the end of this article are some key steps you will want to take to configure SNIP to meet your own unique needs.

 Once SNIP is set up, most of these messages become routine and can be filtered from view with SNIP‘s extensive console filtering controls.
 At a high level, blue messages are good, while red ones are bad.
 Green messages are generally informational or hints.
 As a first time new user, you are presented with a number of Hints regarding how you might want to control SNIP.
 These appear periodically when new controls are used, and there is some logic to reduce the rate they are repeated.